 The magic drug

-Two Australian researchers, Megan Hodon (psychologist) and Ken Chang (biologist) recently concluded a shocking study on a magic solution to increase willpower and reduce stress.
+Two Australian researchers, Megan Hodon (psychologist) and Ken Chang (biologist) recently concluded a shocking study on a magic solution to increase your willpower and reduce stress.

 They were expecting positive results but the findings highly exceeded their expectations.
 The study was conducted amongst office workers that claimed to be highly stressed and with bad eating habits.